 If you are considering migrating your SharePoint 2016 Farm to SharePoint 2019 then please read through this article for steps on how to achieve this.
-Before proceeding, it’s important that you read ‘migrating between editions‘ to understand how this effects your DocRead and DocSurvey licensing.
+Before proceeding, it’s important that you read ‘migrating between editions‘ to understand how this affects your DocRead and DocSurvey licensing.

 Preparing your SharePoint 2016 Farm:

 It is important to know that we only support migrations that have followed Microsoft’s recommended approach.
-Please read through these instructions on the Microsoft Documentation site to understand how to upgrade.
+Please read through these instructions on Microsoft's Documentation site to understand how to upgrade.
 Please note: we don’t support migrations that have been completed using custom code, or by using 3rd party migration tools such as those offered by AvePoint and Metalogix.

 Before you start the migration: